 If you have Olympic dreams, then a recurve is the bow for you.

-Compound bows have cams on each end that produce "let off" when the bow is drawn.
-They also have a "back wall" or fixed draw length.
-Recurve bows have neither of those things, so it's often easier for a beginning archer to find success sooner with a compound bow.
-Compound bows are also more common in Minnesota because they're more often used for hunting.
+Compound #A barebow is a recurve bow without any sights or stabilizers and only a simple arrow rest.
+Most competition barebows" /> Compound bows have cams on each end that produce “let off” when the bow is drawn.
+They also have a “back wall” or fixed draw length.
+Recurve bows have neither of those things, so it’s often easier for a beginning archer to find success sooner with a compound bow.
+Compound bows are also more common in Minnesota because they’re more often used for hunting.

 There are a lot of optional accessories for compound bows, but all compound bows compete together in the same equipment class.
 Some compound bows have fixed pin sights and some have adjustable sights with magnified scopes.
 The fixed pins are more common on bows that are designed for hunting.
 There are many different styles of arrow rests including whisker biscuits, drop-aways, and fixed blades.
 Many archers use front and back stabilizers to help steady their bows and increase accuracy.